openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-huks.md

 **Possible Causes**

-The service restricts key usage to devices with a lock screen password, but no password is set.
+The service restricts key usage to devices with a lock screen password set, but no lock screen password is configured.

 **Resolution Steps**